Get Answers to Your Application Questions

 For students whose first language is not English or who have foreign transcripts, you must also provide:

 - Documentation of academic-level English language proficiency (TOEFL, IELTS, or PTE Academic)

 - A copy of your diploma or degree certificate

 You may apply to as many programs as you wish.
-However, you must submit separate applications, each using a different email address, and pay the $35 application fee for each program.
+However, you must submit separate applications, and pay the $35 application fee, for each program.

 We will use your previous documents as long as it is within one year of your last submitted application.
 If it has been more than one year, you will need to re-submit all of the required documents.